StageGreen/TicTacToe-AlphaBeta-AI/README.md

 ### Comparison between Min-Max and Alpha-Beta pruning
 * The game shows the time it took to calculate the move
-* This comes in handy and the as the difference between the 2 algorithms is small
+* This comes in handy as the difference between the code of the two algorithms is small
-* Test have shown that the optimized version is up to 20 times faster especially when evaluating the first move of the AI
+* Tests have shown that the optimized version is up to 20 times faster especially when evaluating the first move of the AI

 ### Credits: